nethriis/json-parser/README.md

 - **Strong Typing**: Leverages Rust's type system to ensure that JSON data is parsed into the correct Rust data structures.
 - **Error Handling**: Provides comprehensive error handling to catch and manage parsing errors, making your application more robust.
+- **Schema-Based Validation**: This ensures that the JSON data adheres to a predefined schema, reducing runtime errors and enhancing data integrity.

 ## Getting Started